yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/interval-arithmetic/moment-interval-overloads-of-plus-and-minus.md

 You might be tempted to speculate about priority rules for how the fields of a hybrid _interval_ value are acted on.
 Don't do this.
 The PostgreSQL documentation doesn't state the rules and application code that used hybrid _interval_ values would be hard to understand and likely, therefore, to be unreliable.

-{{< tip title="Avoid arithmetic that uses hybrid interval values." >}}
+{{< tip title="Avoid arithmetic that uses hybrid 'interval' values." >}}
-Yugabyte recommends that you avoid creating and using _hybrid interval_ values; rather, you should adopt the practice that the section [Defining and using custom domain types to specialize the native _interval_ functionality](../../custom-interval-domains/) explains.
+Yugabyte recommends that you avoid creating and using _hybrid interval_ values; rather, you should adopt the practice that the section [Custom domain types for specializing the native _interval_ functionality](../../custom-interval-domains/) explains.
 {{< /tip >}}

 ## The semantics for the moment-interval overloads of "+" and "-" for pure seconds interval values